Building Apps

 Debugging the App

-Copy the URL provided in to a new browser tab.
-Replace {tenantKey} with your specific tenant key used to sign in, and replace {siteKey} with the Key of one of your Flowgear Sites.
+Copy the URL into a new browser tab.
+Replace {tenantKey} with your tenant key and {siteKey} with your Flowgear Site Key.

 Publishing your App

-1. Prepare your App for publishing by adding the file app.json in to the sample-app-refresh/public folder.
+1. Prepare your App for publishing by adding the file app.json to the public folder.

 {